charliemartinez/calamares-quirinux-theme/README.md

 # calamares-quirinux-theme
 ## Themes for Quirinux Pro and Quirinux General

 Quirinux will have 2 editions: General and Pro.
+Quirinux General does not contain applications for animation.
 Therefore there will be two themes for Calamares.
+At the moment I only have "finished" the theme for the Quirinux General edition.

 ## Another subfolders